River beaches and hungover pedalo rides in Rosario, Argentina

 Rosario is also connected to Buenos Aires an Córdoba via the night train that departs daily, and other destinations are only a short internal flight away from ROS airport.

-Recommended stay to enjoy Rosario: 3 days (over a weekend)
+Recommended stay to enjoy the things to do in Rosario, Argentina: 3 days (over a weekend)